 Her studies and work life have all gone on to incorporate language, communication, education and community.
 She worked in the areas of science and technology educational outreach, youth employment, refugee and migrant experiences and English-as-a Second Language until finding a happy place in speech-language therapy working with adults with cognitive, communication and swallowing impairments following acquired neurological injury in inpatient and community rehabilitation settings.

 Already known to many around the Burwood campus in her role as a Speech-Language Therapist, Julianne has long had a particular interest in supporting patient voice and autonomy in health services and empowering people to flourish after loss or disablement.
-As a supporter of clinical research, she has had links with BAIL over the years and is happy to join the team now as a research and communications assistant, growing her skills in research and community engagement.
+As a supporter of clinical research, she has had links with BAT over the years and is happy to join the team now as a research and communications assistant, growing her skills in research and community engagement.

 In her leisure time, you will find her walking on the outskirts of the city with her mini-schnauzer pups, reading, yoga, taking in a movie or exhibition, going on adventures with her stepsons, and spending time with wider family and friends.
-Travel and exposure to ancient cultures are a source of wonder and inspiration, while, here in New Zealand she is drawn to the sensory delights of the rivers, coasts and forests of the West Coast, Tasman district and Banks Peninsula, places of happy childhood holidays.
+Travel and exposure to ancient cultures are a source of wonder and inspiration, while, here in New Zealand she is drawn to the rivers, coasts and forests of the West Coast, Tasman district and Banks Peninsula, places of happy childhood holidays.

 Qualifications and Experience

 Cert.
-TEsol.
+TEsoL.
 (Trinity).

 Bachelor of Speech-language Therapy (1st Class Hons) – University of Canterbury